DETAILED ACTION

 a length (Fig. 17 element 415 longest dimension of ellipsoid within plane formed by axes 1405 and 1410) parallel to the first surface of the manifold layer; and a width (Fig. 17 element 415 shortest dimension of ellipsoid within plane formed by axes 1405 and 1410) parallel to the first surface of the manifold layer and perpendicular to the length, wherein the length of each of the plurality of collapsible apertures is greater than its width (length greater than width providing elongate elliptical shape of aperture)

-Regarding claim 6, Carroll in view of Locke and further in view of Greener suggest the dressing of claim 1.
+Regarding claim 6, Carroll in view of Locke and further in view of Greener and Simmons suggest the dressing of claim 1.
 Carroll further discloses the plurality of collapsible apertures including the first portion of collapsible apertures having a first orientation and the second portion of collapsible apertures having a second orientation (Fig. shows two orientations of apertures 415).

-Regarding claim 7, Carroll in view of Locke and further in view of Greener suggest the dressing of claim 1.
+Regarding claim 7, Carroll in view of Locke and further in view of Greener and Simmons suggest the dressing of claim 1.
 Carroll further discloses the first orientation deviating from the second orientation by between 75 degrees and 105 degrees (Fig. 17 shows the elliptical shapes oriented at an approximately 90 degree angle from one another in relation to the lengths of each ellipses).

-Regarding claim 9, Carroll in view of Locke and further in view of Greener suggest the dressing of claim 6.
+Regarding claim 9, Carroll in view of Locke and further in view of Greener and Simmons suggest the dressing of claim 6.
 Carroll further discloses each of the first plurality of rows is adjacent to one of the second plurality of rows (rows of apertures 415 alternate between opposite facing directions as seen in Fig. 17).

-Regarding claim 13, Carroll in view of Locke and further in view of Greener suggest the dressing of claim 1.
-Carroll in view of Locke do not expressly disclose or suggest the manifold layer further comprising a plurality of fluid apertures extending through the thickness of the manifold between the first surface and the second surface, wherein the fluid apertures are configured to exhibit less deformation in response to the negative pressure applied to the manifold layer relative to the plurality of collapsible apertures.
+Regarding claim 13, Carroll in view of Locke and further in view of Greener and Simmons suggest the dressing of claim 1.
+Carroll in view of Locke and Simmons further suggest providing the apertures of the device with different shapes to exhibit variable amounts of deformation in response to the negative pressure, as detailed in the rejection of claim 1 above, but do not expressly suggest which apertures would exhibit less deformation than others and thus do not expressly suggest the fluid apertures being configured to exhibit less deformation in response to the negative pressure applied to the manifold layer relative to the plurality of collapsible apertures.

-Regarding claim 14, Carroll in view of Locke and further in view of Greener suggest the dressing of claim 1.
+Regarding claim 14, Carroll in view of Locke and further in view of Greener and Simmons suggest the dressing of claim 1.
 Carroll further discloses both the first surface and the second surface comprising a sculpted surface (¶00131 plurality of channels can be formed in a first surface of the block, ¶00131 channels may also be formed in a second surface of the block) comprising a plurality of fluid channels disposed within the sculpted surface (¶00131; each channel may run the length or width of the block; viewed from a side perpendicular to the first surface, the first surface may have an undulating topography similar toa square-wave shape; cut to variable depths showing disposal within the surface).

-Regarding claim 21, Carroll in view of Locke and further in view of Greener suggest the dressing of claim 1.
+Regarding claim 21, Carroll in view of Locke and further in view of Greener and Simmons suggest the dressing of claim 1.
 Carroll in view of Locke do not expressly disclose the manifold layer comprising a closed-cell foam.

 However, Locke, in the same field of endeavor of dressings for treating a tissue site with negative pressure (Abstract), further teaches the contracting layer being a closed-cell foam ¶0054.